NamitBhutani/NamitBhutani/README.md

-<h2 align="left">Hi 👋!
+<h2 align="center">Hi 👋!
 My name is Namit Bhutani and I'm a CS enthusiast, from India!</h2>

 ###